windevkay/flho/README.md

 - **Reduce the amount of message/topics you need to have in a typical SOA**.
 Services can inquire about less-crucial state changes on demand, without having to be setup as a 'consumer' for it.
 - **Business-critical operations can have workflows that are 'time-aware'**.
 Certain types of failures (e.g Network) could prematurely terminate an operation.
 Having an external service such as FLHO is akin to having a 'friendly neighbor' that takes an action if they dont see/hear from you after a while.
 This vastly eliminates the need for you to implement solutions around retry logic, such as outsourcing to a scheduled job or queue.

-FLHO ships with a built in alert system that can notify of timed out workflows.
-Alerts can be configured to be via email or webhook.
+FLHO ships with a built in alert system that can notify of timed out workflows via webhook.

 ## HOW FLHO WORKS